 There are lots of ways to be creative with spending to earn points and maximize spend to earn status.
 Today’s hottest spending tactic may be dead and gone tomorrow.
 Start slow, be patient, and do not ever spend any money you are not willing to lose tomorrow.

 Most importantly, you will not learn everything in one day.
 You will not learn every method out there.
 Nobody is going to spoon feed you all the information.
 That said, having friends in this hobby is priceless.
 Many of us have a handful of friends with whom we exchange ideas and new findings.
 Yet sometimes, you just have to be the data point you want to see and try something yourself.
 No matter what, each one of us is always learning.
+Finally, make sure you have a plan to meet the minimum spending requirement.

 Chasing status is not for everyone.
 Even if you read about dozens or hundreds of folks raving about elite status, that does not mean it necessarily makes sense for you.
 Know what works for you in your plan.
 Getting status that costs money, time, and effort will be a waste if don’t use it.
 Ask yourself the important questions to determine whether going after status is worth it for you.